 For those with sporting needs, many activities can be found within an easy drive from the centre of this working town.
 There are several golf courses that can be visited, giving both cliff-top and inland challenges.
 The newest one, situated on the outskirts of Camelford, was recently voted as one of the best in the west.

 The motor car can be replaced by the one horse power of many a local riding stable; giving expert advice and training for the novice and offering many an organised trip over the moors and cliff-tops for the more experienced.
 Some visitors to this ancient town leave their cars in the Free Car Parks and walk the public footpaths in and around the heart of 'Camelot Country'.
-One footpath leads to the reputed last battlefield and burial place of the legendary King Arthur.
+One footpath leads to the north-west at Slaughterbridge where there is is The Arthurian Centre, the reputed last battlefield and burial place of the legendary King Arthur.
 For the more enthusiastic walker, Camelford is excellently placed for a quick drive to many starting points for short and long walks across the rugged moors and over the tors, to the coast along smugglers routes or follow the Coastal Footpath.

 Since Camelford is the centre of the area it is ideally placed for the more discerning visitor, who would like to take part in lots of different activities throughout the year, to the visitor who wants to just laze around and soak up the peace and quiet of the rural area, recharging their batteries ready for the return to the hectic humdrum of urban living.
 The accommodation offered in and around this ancient town varies from bed and breakfast, through family run small hotels to self catering cottages and chalets.
 The food offered in the hotels, restaurants, public houses and shops reflect the local fare, with real Cornish Handmade Pasties and locally made cream.